Chapter 22. Spring.NET Web Framework

 As you can see, Trip class uses the TripPoint class to represent departure and return, which are exposed as StartingFrom and ReturningFrom properties.
 It also uses TripMode enumeration to specify whether the trip is one way or return trip, which is exposed as Mode property.

-Finally, let's see the code-behind class that ties everything together:
+Here is the code-behind class that ties everything together:

 public class TripForm : Spring.Web.UI.Page